Law enforcement preparing for busy week of travel before Thanksgiving

-It was a deadly Friday on Kansas roads with thousands expected to travel for Thanksgiving.

-Law enforcement is hoping to have a safe holiday travel week all the while knowing people move a little faster on the roads during this holiday.
+Law enforcement is hoping to have a safe Thanksgiving travel week all the while knowing people move a little faster on the roads during this holiday.

 “Please, slow down,” says Sgt.
 Jesse Hancock of the Wichita Police Department.
 “We hope that you make it home for Thanksgiving.